Which Soundbar Should You Buy in 2026?

 The Verdict

 The Sonos Arc Ultra is the right pick for almost everyone shopping for a soundbar in 2026.
 It hits the sweet spot of immersion, music performance, and design that no competitor matches at $999.
 If you want the absolute best one-purchase home theater and own a Samsung TV, the HW-Q990D bundle is unbeatable.
-And if your budget caps at $500, the Vizio Elevate SE has no real competition.
+For comprehensive soundbar reviews, see our home theater audio category page and compare individual models on our product database.
+If you already own a Sonos system, read the Sonos Arc Ultra vs Arc Gen 3 comparison for the upgrade case.